Take On Me: Background

-"Take On Me" originated from Pål Waaktaar's and Magne Furuholmen's previous band Bridges, who first composed a number called "The Juicy Fruit Song" when they were 15 and 16 years old.
+"Take On Me" originated from Pål Waaktaar's and Magne Furuholmen's previous band Bridges, who first composed a number called "Miss Eerie" when they were 15 and 16 years old, but felt too much like a bubblegum ad.
 Initially the band felt the riff was too pop-oriented for their band, thus the first version of the song was more "punky" in an attempt to offset the riff.
 The first take of the song was inspired in part by Doors member Ray Manzarek and his "almost mathematical but very melodic, structured way of playing".
 Waaktaar considered the song too poppy for their intended dark style, but Furuholmen recalled thinking it was "quite catchy".

-Soon after, Bridges disbanded.
-Waaktaar and Furuholmen relocated to London to try their hand in the music industry there, but returned to Norway after six months of disappointment.
+Soon after Bridges disbanded, Waaktaar and Furuholmen relocated to London to try to break into the music industry there, but after six months they returned to Norway.
 They were joined by their school friend, singer Morten Harket, who heard the song and said the keyboard riff had the character of a universal hit sound.
-The three lads began working on demos, including a new version of the song, which was renamed "Lesson One" before it evolved into "Take On Me".
-In January 1983, the band returned to London in search of a recording contract.
+The three began working on demos, including a new version of the song, which was renamed "Lesson One" before it evolved into "Take On Me".
+In January 1983, A-ha returned to London in search of a recording contract.
 They intended the song to show off Harket's vocal range, which led to his vocals "doing this spiralling thing".